ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 20.3.1 ***
+- NEW: Updated debug tools to be independent from the toolchain position: they now rely on the environment variable CHIBISTUDIO.
 - FIX: Sector count incorrect in STM32G07/8 EFL driver (bug #1085).
 - FIX: Sector size incorrect in STM32F413 EFL driver (bug #1084).
 - NEW: Added dynamic reconfiguration API to lwIP bindings.